8 Common Treadmill Mistakes to Avoid

 Only walk as quickly as you can while preserving proper walking posture and technique.
 If you find yourself overstretching, leaning forward, or hunching your shoulders, reduce your speed until you can walk correctly.

-Avoiding these eight common mistakes will help you prevent injury and get the most out of your workout.
-Because it is convenient and eliminates excuses about walking outdoors in hot, cold, or wet weather, the treadmill is one of the most popular ways to receive cardiac exercise.
+Avoiding these eight common treadmill mistakes will help you prevent injury and get the most out of your workout.
+Buying a treadmill is convenient and eliminates excuses about walking outdoors in hot, cold, or wet weather, the treadmill is one of the most popular ways to receive cardiovascular exercise.
 Put your newfound knowledge of effective treadmill walking form to good use and start walking!